sardana-org/sardana/doc/source/devel/howto_macros/macros_general.rst

         self.execMacro(['ascan', motor, 0, 100, 10, 0.2])
         self.execMacro(['mv', [[motor, 0]]])
-        self.execMacro(['mv', motor, 0])
+        self.execMacro(['mv', motor, 0]) # backwards compatibility - see note

 .. note::
     Macro :class:`~sardana.macroserver.macros.standard.mv`
     use :ref:`repeat parameters <sardana-macro-repeat-parameters>`.
-    From Sardana 2.0 the repeat parameter values must be passed as lists of items in case of ambiguity but also without lists for the simple cases.
+    From Sardana 2.0 the repeat parameter values must be passed as lists of items.
 An item of a repeat parameter containing more than one member is a list.
+In case when a macro defines only one repeat parameter and it is the last parameter, for the backwards compatibility reasons, the plain list of items' members is allowed.

 Accessing macro data
 ~~~~~~~~~~~~~~~~~~~~